-In which we serialize Heyer Society editor Rachel Hyland’s first book in her Reading Heyer series, Reading Heyer: The Black Moth.
+In which we serialize Society Patroness Rachel Hyland’s first book in her Reading Heyer series, Reading Heyer: The Black Moth.
 Called “delicious” by Heyer expert Jennifer Kloester, it is a reading guide, critique and loving homage all in one.
 But mostly, it’s just a lot of fun.
 We hope you enjoy.
-Check back every Monday for another installment, or buy the book here.
+Check back every Sunday for another installment, or buy the book here.

 CHAPTER XI: MY LORD TURNS RESCUER AND COMES NIGH ENDING HIS LIFE

 If a thrill doesn’t go through you at that somewhat exposition-y title, then clearly there is something fundamentally wrong with your very soul.
 Turns rescuer!
 Comes nigh to ending his life!
 Oooh!

 So, here’s Jack, farewelling the O’Haras and promising to visit again soon.
 (Sure, they say they’ll call…) Coming along a lonely road, what should he see but a coach pulled over and a lovely young lady struggling against a would-be abductor while an elderly woman valiantly attempts to guard her charge’s virtue.
 To one side there is a man silently watching – “the stage manager,” Jack believes.